brankart/ensdam/README.md

 ## EnsDAM : Ensemble Data Assimilation Modules

-The purpose of the EnsDAM is to compile a collection of FORTRAN modules that can be useful to ensemble data assimilation systems.
+EnsDAM is a collection of FORTRAN modules that can be useful to ensemble data assimilation systems.

+EnsDAM is distributed under the terms of the CeCILL free software license agreement.
+See LICENSE.txt for more information.

 ### Installation of EnsDAM